AdrienneGast/BearDepredation/FR-IT/README.md

 3. **SHRUB**

     1. Get CorineLandCover 2012 shapefile
-    2. Select only Shrub category ()
+    2. Select only Shrub category (29/324)
-    3. Rasterize Shrub at 20m resolution
+    3. Rasterize Shrub at 20m resolution for Pyrenees large area ni QGis
-    4. Crop and mask the raster layer of shrub to the Pyrenees (large area)
+    4. Exclude cells (0) of shrub that are also TCD (crop with TCD please see)